-I had read about how blogging could bring in $1000’s per month.
+I had read about how bloggers could get paid $1000’s per month.
 In the highest income report, I read how a blogger was making $100,000/month!

-But I didn’t actually think it was possible to make money from a blog.
+But I didn’t actually think it was possible to make money blogging as a beginner.
 Until I got my first affiliate sale in my 3rd month blogging.

 Coming from someone with ZERO EXPERIENCE.
 Someone who had no friends or family members that blogged.
 Someone who just read about blogging online.

-I’ve been surprised to learn that it’s easier than you think to start a blog.
-And make money from it.
+I’ve been surprised to learn that it’s easier than you think to start a blog and get paid for it.